heidi-e/Index-builder/README.md

 Heidi Eren, Lily Hoffman, and Mihalis Koutouvos

 ## Running Program:
-- In order to run the program, please clone the repository and proceed with the following steps:
+- In order to run the program, please clone the repository and proceed with the following steps.
+Please also be sure to run the experiments.py file, which is inside of util.

 ### Python Environment